gyde/MySQL-Object-Model/README.md

 1. A running mysql server
 2. A database with user and password (test tables will be CREATED and DROPPED here)
-3. An install of PHPUnit
+3. An installation of PHPUnit
 4. Setting environment variables for database, user and password